google/trillian/docs/claimantmodel/Logs.md

 A Claim is discoverable if it can be found by the Verifier without information being passed to them by the Believer.
 This property is essential when Believers are employing Trust But Verify and the identity of all Verifiers does not form part of the Believer’s [TCB](https://en.wikipedia.org/wiki/Trusted_computing_base).

+More formally: *Any claim believed by any honest Believer must be eventually verified by an honest Verifier*.

 Another way to conceptualize this is that Logs provide a verifiable transport mechanism to ensure that any Claim that a Believer relies on will be eventually discovered by the Verifier.

 # Model
 Log Transparency is another application of the Claimant Model to solve a transport problem in what we will refer to as System<sup>DOMAIN</sup>; it provides a mechanism for all Statement<sup>DOMAIN</sup> relied upon by Believer<sup>DOMAIN</sup> to be discovered by Verifier<sup>DOMAIN</sup>.

 ## System<sup>LOG</sup>

+A log operator maintains an append-only list of Statement<sup>DOMAIN</sup>, and presents all clients with the same list.
+The log produces and signs checkpoints to commit to the state of the list as it grows, and committments to data to by a checkpoint should be cryptographically verifiable.
+A Statement<sup>DOMAIN</sup> should only be believed once its inclusion in the log has been verified.
+Clients of the log should verify that any new checkpoints they receive are consistent with any previous checkpoint that they have relied on, and checkpoints can be shared amongst clients to detect any inconsistencies in the list of data being presented.

 <dl>
 <dt>Claim<sup>LOG</sup></dt>
 <dd><i>"I make available a globally consistent, append-only list of Statement<sup>DOMAIN</sup>"</i></dd>